THE JOY IN THE HEART OF THE MOTHER OF A RELIGIOUS SISTER

 by Ana Braga-Henebry

 When our daughter told us she was going to enter the cloistered religious life, it was one of these life moments we never forget.
 My husband and I lay in bed that night, holding hands, awake.
-Afterwards I described the moment as similar to a child announcing an engagement, but it was not quite the same.
-Along the joy and excitement, there is an added dimension of loss, separation, even death, in a decision for the cloister.
+Afterward, I described the moment as similar to a child announcing an engagement, but it was not quite the same.
+Along with the joy and excitement, there is an added dimension of loss, separation, even death in a decision for the cloister.